 The pictures below are graphic -- if you have a weak tummy, DON'T LOOK!

-Maggots and gone in and under his skin
+Maggots had gone in and under his skin

-Feeling a little better after maggots taken out and given a bath.
+Feeling a little better after maggots taken out and given a bath, he lifted his head.

 We also received two more calls today.
 One woman saw our flyer at Branneky Hardware at Fee Fee Road and St. Charles Rock Road, and called to say she saw a tri Sheltie running down the side of Lindbergh heading South towards Page on Thursday.
 A man called who had rescued a tri and called animal control for pickup -- animal control told him he was released to Sheltie Rescue and they gave him my phone number.
 He wanted to know how the little dog was doing.
 Aren't dog lovers just about the best people in the world!